|Survey name||Construction Output in Great Britain|

 The statistics have also been assessed against the standard set out in the statutory Code of Practice for Statistics.
 The first UK Statistics Authority assessment to assess the suitability of the output was conducted in 2012.
 The findings from the assessment can be found within Assessment report 170.

-The next UK Statistics Authority assessment of the relevance of the statistics was assessed in 2014.
+The next UK Statistics Authority assessment of the relevance of the statistics was conducted in 2014.
 The findings from the assessment can be found within Assessment report 280.

-The needs of construction output statistics are currently being re-assessed by OSR.
-This consultation also covers the ONS’s Construction New Orders and Construction Output Price Indices.
+Construction output statistics have recently been re-assessed by OSR.
+This consultation also covers the ONS’s construction new orders and Construction Output Price Indices.
 The public consultation closed for responses as of December 2017.
-The OSR are currently re-assessing the National Statistics status of these construction publications.
+As a result of the work programme to develop and improve the statistics, as of 7 March 2019 the statistics have been re-designated as National Statistics status.

 All issues relating to the collection and dissemination of construction output statistics are discussed with users through two separate forums: